Dominic Thiem beats Alexander Zverev in five sets at US Open for first Grand Slam title - KVIA

 But the twists weren’t over.

 Thiem was ailing, calling for the trainer.
-He wasn’t moving freely, was broken himself and trailed by an early mini-break in the tiebreak.
+He wasn’t moving freely, was broken himself and fell behind by an early mini-break in the tiebreak.

 Two Zverev double faults gifted him a reprieve and Thiem built a 6-4 lead.
 The first two match points were erased.
 On the first, Thiem missed a forehand sitter with Zverev stranded.

-But at 6-6, he ripped a passing shot to earn a third championship point.
-He then sealed it on a backhand error and sunk to the court.
+But at 6-6, he ripped another passing shot to earn a third championship point.
+He then sealed it on a Zverev backhand error and sunk to the court.

-Thiem joked that he might have to call Andy Murray if he lost Sunday, since the Scot lost his first four Grand Slam finals.
+Thiem joked that he might have to call Andy Murray if he lost Sunday, since the Scot fell in his first four grand slam finals before breaking through.

 He might still want to call Murray.
-They can chat about what it feels like to hoist a Grand Slam trophy.
+They can chat about what it feels like to hoist a major trophy.

 Comments